kiboit/phast/README.md

 ## Browser compatibility

-We support at least the following (and later) versions of the major browsers:
+Phast is tested to work on all browser versions equal or higher than the following:

-* Chrome 58
+* Chrome 19
-* Edge
+* Edge (any version)
-* Firefox 52
+* Firefox 20
 * IE 11
-* Safari 5.1 (on Snow Leopard)
+* Safari 5.1

 ## Thanks, BrowserStack!